 3.2.1 Using Pip

 Since Coconut is hosted on the Python Package Index, it can be installed easily using pip.
-Simply install Python, open up a command-line prompt, and enter pip install coconut which will install Coconut and its required dependencies.
+Simply install Python, open up a command-line prompt, and enter which will install Coconut and its required dependencies.